kmurph73/vim_html_to_haml/README.markdown

 Convert your html to haml

-if 'erb' is in the filename, it will be gsubbed with 'haml'
+if [vim-eunuch][1] is installed 'erb' is in the filename, it will be gsubbed with 'haml'

 Just execute